-Jeanne earned her Bachelors of Arts from the Catholic University of America, Washington, D.C.
+She earned her B.A. from the Catholic University of America in Washington, D.C.

 You can contact Jeanne at email@example.com or (202) 885-5561.

-Doris Maultsby, Vice President, Member Services, joined ASHA in 1999.
-Her roles include management of the Association’s meetings, membership, and operations.
-Additionally, Doris oversees a number of the Association’s annual research projects, such as the Continuing Care Retirement Community and Assisted Living State Regulatory Handbook.
+Doris K. Maultsby, Vice President of Member Services, joined ASHA in 1999.
+Her roles include management of the Association’s meetings, membership, sponsorship, and operations.

-Prior to joining ASHA, Doris held several marketing and member services positions at the National Multi Housing Council and The Advisory Board Company.
-She is a member of Meeting Professionals International and the Greater Washington Society of Association Executives and holds a Bachelor of Arts degree from the University of Nevada, Las Vegas.
+Prior to joining ASHA, Doris held member services and meeting management roles at the National Multifamily Housing Council (NMHC) and The Advisory Board Company.
+She received her B.A. in Communications from the University of Nevada, Las Vegas.

 You can contact Doris at firstname.lastname@example.org or (202) 885-5562.

 Meghan “Megs” Bertoni, Director, Member Services, joined ASHA in 2015.
 Her responsibilities include meeting registrations and on-site event facilitation, assisting with ASHA’s newsletters, coordinating the Where You Live Matters campaign, and supporting ASHA President, David Schless, on the Rising Leaders Program and various other projects.

 She is also responsible for maintaining the Association’s website.
 Additionally, Meghan oversees the ASHA’s annual research projects, the Seniors Housing State Regulatory Handbook, The State of Seniors Housing and the ASHA 50.